arigo/BaroqueUI/README.md

 Status
 ------

 Preliminary.
-For Unity 5.5 (other versions not tested but may work).
+For Unity 5.5 and Unity 5.6 (other versions not tested but may work).
 Developed for HTC Vive.

 Demo